 - Panorama of energy: energy statistics to support EU policies and solutions

 - Energy statistics - quantities (t_nrg_quant)

-- Gross inland energy consumption, by fuel (tsdcc320)
+- Gross inland energy consumption by fuel type (tsdcc320)

-- Consumption of electricity by industry, transport activities and households/services (ten00094)
+- Electricity consumption by industry, transport activities and households/services (GWH) (ten00094)

 - Energy consumption of transport relative to GDP (tsdtr100)

 - Final energy consumption in households by fuel (t2020_rk210)

 - Electricity consumption by households (tsdpc310)

 - Share of renewable energy in fuel consumption of transport (tsdcc340)

 - Energy (nrg), see: